florisvdf/chargenet/README.md

 This repository includes third party software, with source code, binary distribution and their corresponding license files located in `THIRD_PARTY_SOFTWARE` and `THIRD_PARTY_LICENSES`, respectively.

-All other materials are licensed under the Creative Commons Attribution 4.0 International License (CC-BY).
-You may obtain a copy of the CC-BY license at: https://creativecommons.org/licenses/by/4.0/legalcode

-Unless required by applicable law or agreed to in writing, all software and materials distributed here under the MIT or CC-BY licenses are distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
-See the licenses for the specific language governing permissions and limitations under those licenses.
+Unless required by applicable law or agreed to in writing, all software and materials distributed here under the MIT license are distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.

-<p align="right">(<a href="#readme-top">back to top</a>)</p>